BorePlusPlus/whippet/README.rst

 Rationale
 *********
-I liked the simplicity of setting up git hooks using husky, and since I failed to find a similar tool in python ecosystem, I decided to write one myself.
+When working on `Node.js <https://nodejs.org>`_ projects, I liked the simplicity of setting up git hooks using husky.
+Since I failed to find a similar tool in python ecosystem, I decided to write one myself.

 As far as I know, there is no standard equivalent to `npm scripts <https://docs.npmjs.com/misc/scripts>`_ in python, so I chose to rely on make which seems to be a popular way to organise project-related tasks in the python world.